rarimo/aari-contracts/README.md

 # ERC-7947 Reference Implementation

-Introduce a universal account abstraction recovery mechanism `recoverOwnership(newOwner, provider, proof)` along with recovery provider management functions for smart accounts to securely update their owner.
+Introduce a universal account abstraction recovery mechanism `recoverAccess(subject, provider, proof)` along with recovery provider management functions for smart accounts to securely update their access subject.

 Link to [ERC-7947](https://ethereum-magicians.org/t/eip-7947-account-abstraction-recovery-interface-aari/24080).

 > [!WARNING]
-> Should not be used in production.
+> Use at your own risk.
 This implementation serves only as an example.

 ## Overview